yarkhinephyo/15-418-parallel-computing-notes/08 - Cache coherence.md

 **Directory-based cache coherence**

-Directory-based cache coherence avoids expensive broadcast by storng information about the status of a line in one place.
+Directory-based cache coherence avoids expensive broadcast by storing information about the status of a line in one place.
 For every cache line of memory, there is a directory entry which contains the processors that have the particular line in their caches.

 ![](images/Pasted%20image%2020220318000919.png)